DigiDoggy/ScrapdunGame/README.md

 3. The character can only win under one condition, if he finds the note.
    And during the battle, write the contents of the note when given the opportunity.

+## Todo
+* DataBase for the game
+1. Table with player name / lose or win / Weapon
+2. Delete from table name.
+3. Read data
+4. If i`m have some time create new database and use it.

 ## How to work with the project

 To build the project simply type `mvn clean package` in your terminal.
 Prepare your update in a branch and do not propagate your updates to `main` branch if you cannot successfully build the project.